Jomaxdrill/Project_Finger_Water/README.md

 -The Matlab version is at least R2017a as it supports the use of simulink for program all android devices.
 -Install the Simulink Support Package for Android Devices: Search in matlab on the Add Ons option for it.
 # Case of Study
+A database of songs is created

 # Installing
+# Running the Apps
+## Fingerprinting